ENROLLMENT EQUITY PLAN

 PROPOSAL #1: Increase transparency in the high school directory

-Verify that each school's available courses and extracurricular opportunities are accurate and up-to-date.
+Verify that each school's description, available courses and extracurricular opportunities are accurate and up-to-date.

 Imagine you are in the 8th grade.
 You receive a 500+ page book listing all of your high school options on pages like these two below: